 If you have oily skin: you need serums with less oil content.
 Peter Thomas Roth Ultra-Lite Oil-Free Moisturizer is our pick for being a fast-absorbing lotion gel that doesn’t block your pores.

 Apply the serum you have in circular motions on your entire face.
 You can be quite thorough with it and cover each area a few times.

 After having applied the serum to your entire face, you should feel fresher already.
 Now it’s time to start face exercising.

 Be honest, when you Google “Best Face Exercises,” is the content that comes up actually useful?
-There are far too many “Best Face Exercises”-type articles online with all of them being virtually copies of each other and filled with the same silly techniques.
-Is there any evidence that any of these work?
-What people are looking for is not to dig through 20 different articles all saying the same thing with different illustrations and photos.
-It’s frustrating that proven face fitness routines are hard to come by online.
+There are far too many “Best Face Exercises”-type clickbait articles online.
+Proven face fitness routines are frankly hard to come by online.
+What people are looking for is not to dig through 20 different articles all saying the same thing: They just want to know which face exercises are the most effective.

-So, enough of the guesswork.
+So, time to end the guesswork.
 I have compiled some facelift exercise routines that have been proven in clinical studies to produce results.
-These are the best face exercises which have been confirmed by studies as being effective and target so-called ‘problem areas.’
+These are the best face exercises that have been confirmed by studies as being effective and target so-called ‘problem areas.’
 Do these in front of a mirror to ensure you’re getting them right.